jthaden/trumpeter-db/README.md

 )
 ```

-The trumpet that is being retrumpeted is embedded within retrumpet documents.
-Retrumpets of both regular trumpets and reply trumpets
+The trumpet that is being retrumpeted (copied) is embedded within retrumpet documents.
+Retrumpets of both regular trumpets and reply
-are queried in the main feed.
-The retrumpet document contains only two additional fields, the unique id and the username of the user
+trumpets are queried in the main feed.
+The retrumpet document contains only two additional fields, the unique id and the username of the
-that created the retrumpet.
+user that created the retrumpet.